DTF vs Screen Printing: A detailed Comparison [2024]

 In terms of print quality, DTF printing offers high-resolution prints with vibrant colors and smooth gradients.
 Due to the digital nature printing technique, the printed designs are full-color prints with intricate details and graphics.

 Since ink doesn’t penetrate into the fabric, a single layer of print is very thin with a soft and comfortable feel.
 The transferred design becomes a part of the fabric, resulting in excellent wash-fastness and durability.
-Properly wash DTF prints to maintain their vibrancy and quality over time.
+Following proper DTF washing instructions, you can maintain their vibrancy and quality over time.

 Screen printing also produces sharp, detailed designs with vibrant colors that stand out on garments.
 Colors tend to be more opaque and vivid, especially on darker fabrics.
 Plastisol inks ensure print color will remain bright and not fade over time or even after multiple washes.